OppyAI/xcopilot-extension/packages/continue-sdk/README.md

 End users should install the published packages directly:

-- For TypeScript/JavaScript: `npm install @continuedev/sdk`
+- For TypeScript/JavaScript: `npm install @noiragentdev/sdk`
-- For Python: `pip install continuedev`
+- For Python: `pip install noiragentdev`
 - For other languages: Check back for new language support

 Each published package includes its own documentation.